You Can Help Turn the Tide on Plastic. Here’s How.

 Interesting Fact...
 The energy saved from recycling one aluminum can is enough to run a TV set for 3 hours and a 100 watt light bulb for 4 hours!

-Bridal Gowns If you have a 2009 or newer wedding gown and wish to donate it for a good cause, contact Brides Against Breast Cancer.
+Bridal Gowns If you have a newish wedding gown and wish to donate it for a good cause, contact Brides Against Breast Cancer.
 Donated new and used gowns are sold across the country to raise money to fund the wishes and dreams of women and men who are losing their fight against breast cancer.

 The "National Cristina Foundation (NCF) provides computer technology and solutions to give people with disabilities, students at risk and economically disadvantaged persons the opportunity, through training, to lead more independent and productive lives.
 Every day, across America and around the world, National Cristina Foundation is working to ensure that used computer technology resources that no longer meet an enterprise's or an individual's needs are given a second productive life as a tool for developing human potential."
 To learn about the donation process, go to www.cristina.org .